Home

 Recording the Pitches and Durations of the Notes

-Detail of early Ampico Recording Piano - US Patent 1,095,128, filed 30 April 1908.
+Detail of early Ampico Recording Piano - US Patent 1,367,634, filed 12 November 1910.

 One can certainly see a wooden compartment of some sort under the keyboard in many of the Welte recording photographs, and it is particularly clear in the case of Ferruccio Busoni's 1907 recording session in Freiburg.
 Also in the photograph below are a number of relevant people: on the left of Busoni is Edwin Welte, followed by Karl Bockisch, whose arm is resting on the roll recording machine.
-These two are generally recognised as the inventors of the Welte-Mignon, though modern researchers have suggested that other earlier engineers might well also have played a part.
+Although these two are generally recognised as the inventors of the Welte-Mignon, modern researchers have suggested that other earlier engineers might well also have played a part.
 The bearded gentleman on the right, in morning dress, is Berthold Welte, who was the director of Michael Welte und Söhne in Germany.
 Towards the far wall is a display stand, containing the various medals the firm had been awarded, and against the wall an original Welte-Mignon keyless piano.

 Ferruccio Busoni recording for the Welte-Mignon - 16 March 1907, Freiburg.